Ink Business Premier® Credit Card review: A perfect fit for big spenders?

 Impressive sign-up bonus

 You can earn a $1,000 cash bonus – awarded as 100,000 Ultimate Rewards points – by spending $10,000 in your first three months.
-This spending requirement is reasonable given the value you receive, beating out the return on spend offered by several competing cards.
-For example, the Ink Business Preferred card also carries a 100,000-point sign-up bonus but requires an $8,000 spend in the same timeframe.
-Meanwhile, another flat-rate cash back business card, the Capital One Spark Cash Plus, earn a one-time cash bonus of $1,200 once you spend $30,000 in the first 3 months.
+This spending requirement is reasonable given the value you receive, keeping it competitive with several other business cards.
+For example, the Ink Business Preferred card carries a 90,000-point sign-up bonus but requires an $8,000 spend in the same timeframe.
+Meanwhile, another flat-rate cash back business card, the Capital One Spark Cash Plus, earns a one-time cash bonus of $2,000 cash back once you spend $30,000 in the first 3 months plus, you can earn an additional $2,000 cash bonus for every $500K spent during the first year.

 Why you might want a different card